 Female Biomarkers in Longevity

 Female biomarkers provide specific information about functional activity and the overall health status of only female organisms.
 Thus, detecting and analyzing female biomarkers enables a personalized approach in the aging-related field.
-Nowadays, many aging biomarkers define not only a restricted set of physiological functionalities whose disruptions are known to trigger the onset of specific aging-related disorders.
-Furthermore, the following female biomarkers can be linked with Longevity: biomarkers of female cancer as one of the leading causes of mortality (breast, ovarian, cervical, endometrial cancer), reproductive health biomarkers as the indicator of population aging.
-And finally, biomarkers of general women’s health.
+Currently, many aging biomarkers define only a restricted set of physiological functionalities whose disruptions are known to trigger the onset of specific aging-related disorders.
+Furthermore, the following female biomarkers can be linked to Longevity: biomarkers of female cancer as one of the leading causes of mortality (breast, ovarian, cervical, endometrial cancer), reproductive health biomarkers as the indicator of population aging, and finally, biomarkers of women’s general health.